GenieSafe/geniesafe/README.md

 This will start up the Next.js development server.
 Your site will be available at http://localhost:3000/

+### Metamask

-To interact with the local contract, be sure to switch your MetaMask Network to `Localhost 8545`
+To interact with the local contract, be sure to switch your MetaMask network to Hardhat network (`Localhost 8545`).
+Follow this [guide](https://medium.com/@kaishinaw/connecting-metamask-with-a-local-hardhat-network-7d8cea604dc6) to setup manually.

 ## Development Conventions